Livingston

 How to Pronounce Livingston

 Our model has identified 2 different pronunciations for the name Livingston.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 83.8% confident that Livingston is pronounced as LIHV-vihngs-tuhn.
-The next most likely pronunciation is LIH-vihng-stuhn, at 16.2% confidence.
+Our model is 83.8% confident that Livingston is pronounced as LIHV-vihngs-tuhn, which has 3 syllables.
+The next most likely pronunciation is LIH-vihng-stuhn, at 16.2% confidence, with 3 syllables.

 LIHV-vihngs-tuhn (3 syllables)